 Sarah is passionate about developing innovative early education opportunities that engage the whole child and that foster joy and creativity.
 To achieve this goal, she draws on experiences that have taught her to value a deep connection to nature as essential for the well-being of individuals, communities, and our planet.
 Sarah's work at BOPN is also driven by research showing the benefits of extended time in nature for young children: deep appreciation for our environment; better agility, balance, and coordination; more imaginative forms of play; stress reduction; and improvements in confidence, social skills, language, motivation, concentration, resiliency, and critical thinking.
-Previously, she taught at a Montessori preschool.
-Sarah also taught boat building to 50 - 70 elementary school students each year.
+Previously, she taught at a Montessori preschool and led the boat building program at a Boston public school.
 With the support of families, school leaders, and community partners, she reimagined the program, integrating STEM, visual art, humanities, and physical education.

-Sarah has a Masters of Science in Early Childhood Education from Wheelock College and a B.A. from Carleton College.
+Sarah has a Masters of Science in Early Childhood Education from Wheelock College and a B.A. in history from Carleton College.

-Sara is a seasoned educator with a variety of experiences in Early Childhood and Elementary programs in upstate New York, where she grew up, and the greater Boston area where she has lived for the past 23 years.
-Sara holds a Bachelor's degree in Elementary and Special Education, and a Master's in Reading education.
+Sara is a seasoned educator with a variety of experiences in Early Childhood and Elementary programs in upstate New York, where she grew up, and the greater Boston area where she has lived for almost 25 years.
+Sara holds a Bachelor's degree in Elementary and Special Education, and a Master's in Reading Education.
 After teaching in public schools in NY and MA, Sara got her Montessori certification and spent five years teaching in area Montessori schools.
-She worked at a local independent school as the Coordinator of Early Childhood and an Admissions Associate for three years before transitioning back to the classroom where she worked for the past six years as a First Grade teacher.
-In the summer of 2018, Sara worked at a Nature Preschool summer camp in Newton, and this summer, Sara is working at the Allandale Farm Summer Program in Brookline.
-In the past few years, Sara has attended many conferences and workshops on nature-based learning and the importance of child-directed play.
+She worked at a local independent school as the Coordinator of Early Childhood and an Admissions Associate for three years before transitioning back to the classroom where she worked for six years as a First Grade teacher.
+In the summer of 2018, Sara worked at the Nature Explorer Summer Camp at Temple Shalom in Newton and for the summer of 2019, she worked at the Allandale Farm Summer Program in Brookline.
+Sara has attended many conferences and workshops on nature-based learning and the importance of child-directed play.

 Sara loves spending time with her husband, teenage son, three cats, and one dog.
 She loves animals, nature, and traveling to new places.

-Click here for Teacher Spotlight interview on Ideas and Innovations in Early Childhood Education
+Click here for Teacher Spotlight interview with Sara Murray.